agh372/MovieRecommendation/README.md

 # MovieRecommendation
-A movie recommendation system using Python technologies such as Django, Pandas, or Scikit-learn, and others such as Bootstrap.
+A movie recommendation system using Python technologies such as Django, Pandas, or Scikit-learn, and others such as Bootstrap using K-means